cal-itp/data-infra/docs/contribute/contribute-best-practices.md

 ## Guidelines by Contribution Type
+When you are ready to make changes, visit the [Submitting Changes](submitting-changes) section for how to contribute.

+If you haven't yet, navigate to the [Common Content](content-types) section of the documentation for further information on adding specific types of content.

 ### Small Changes
-Such as typos, clarification, changes within existing content, or other small additions.

-Reference the above Markdown resources as needed.
+For small changes such as typos, clarification, changes within existing content, or other small additions you can reference the [Common Content](content-types) section as needed.

 ### New Sections (Headers)
 If you feel a new section is warranted, make sure you follow Jupyter Book's guidelines on headers: